 If my partner and I have been monogamous for three years (and I was a virgin before we met) and my partner tested negative for the HIV virus (twice, about two years ago, with a six-month gap between the tests) is it safe for us to use a birth control method other than a condom?
 That is, are there still any STDs that my partner might have without knowing it, that we should be worried about, even though nothing whatsoever has seemed wrong with either of us for three years and my partner has had several regular annual physicals in that time?

 — Losing the condom?

 Dear Losing the condom?,

 First, congrats for being so on top of the STI and risk communication concerns with your partner.
-It’s great to see the importance you are placing on this issue.
+It’s great to see how much priority you are placing on this issue.
 Now, this is a decision that only you and your partner can make.
 The situation you described calls for an assessment of the inherent risks, and then a mutual decision by you and your partner as to the course of action.